 If the entity is not authorized, the UDM may reject the request (e.g. if the requesting entity is recognized as being a valid entity, but not authorized for that subscriber) or discard it silently (e.g. if the requesting entity is not recognized).
 Appropriate O&M reports are generated.

 1b.
-[Conditional] The UDM stores locally the identity of the service-related entity.
+[Conditional] The UDM stores the identity of the service-related entity.

-If the UE Reachability Notification Request is for SMS over NAS and no SMSF is registered for the target UE, the UDM sets the SMSF registration notification flag and skips steps 2 to 4.
+If the UE Reachability Notification Request is for SMS over NAS and no SMSF is registered for the target UE, steps 2 to 4 are skipped.

 Otherwise the UDM sets the URRP-AMF flag parameter and continues with step 2.

+NOTE 2: For UE Reachability for SMS delivery, SC address stored in the MWD list and URRP-AMF flag not set implies either that UE is not registered in AMF or that UE is registered in AMF but no SMSF is registered for the UE.

 1c.
 [Conditional] An NF (e.g. SMF) may subscribe event of UE reachability status change by using the Namf_EventExposure_Subscribe service operation.
 Steps 2 to 4 are skipped.